lcrojano/lcrojano_vault/1. Projects/05 😴 Improve Sleeping/05 😴 Improve Sleeping.md

 **Embrace the excitement and embark on your journey of accomplishment!**

-> [!quote] When something is important enough, you do it even if the odds are not in your favor.
+> [!quote] To be wrong is nothing unless you continue to remember it.
-> — Elon Musk
+> — Confucius